Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/kafka-cluster-sasl-protocol.md

 ## Configure and connect using SASL_SSL protocol

-ollow these steps to configure and connect Klaw to an Apache Kafka cluster using SASL_SSL:
+Follow these steps to configure and connect Klaw to an Apache Kafka cluster using SASL_SSL:

 1. In the Klaw web interface, go to **Environments**, and click **Clusters**.